cloudflare/cloudflare-docs/content/cloudflare-one/analytics/logs/logpush.md

 6. In **Advanced settings**, choose the timestamp format you prefer, and whether you want to enable logs sampling.
 7. Select **Next**.
 8. Select the service you want to export your logs to.
-9. Follow the service-specific instructions on Zero Trust to validate your destination.
+9. Follow the service-specific instructions in Zero Trust to validate your destination.

 The setup of your Logpush integration is now complete.
 Logpush will send updated logs every five minutes to your selected destination.